tektoncd/triggers/docs/triggers.md

   - [`spec`][kubernetes-overview] - Specifies the configuration information for
     your Trigger resource object.
 The spec include:
     - [`bindings`] - (Optional) A list of bindings to use.
 Can either be a reference to existing `TriggerBinding` resources or embedded name/value pairs.
-    - [`template`] - (Optional) Either a reference to a TriggerTemplate object or an embedded TriggerTemplate spec.
+    - [`template`] - Either a reference to a TriggerTemplate object or an embedded TriggerTemplate spec.
     - [`interceptors`](./eventlisteners.md#interceptors) - (Optional) list of interceptors to use
     - [`serviceAccountName`] - (Optional) Specifies the ServiceAccount provided to EventListener by Trigger to create resources